 Along with his co-laureates Harry Markowitz and Merton Miller, Sharpe is said to be the master of investment.
 He developed the Capital Asset Pricing Model (CAPM), the first theory to explain why securities have the prices they do and how prices or returns differ from one another.
 As a passionate and self-taught programmer, he's also created analytical tools that have radically changed financial markets.

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 1990

 At a glance

 Born: 1934, Boston, Massachusetts, USA

 Prize-winning work: The general theory for the pricing of financial assets, pioneering contribution to the field of financial economics

 Earlier professions: Wedding and sports photographer, assistant at gas station

 Milk, butter and the Capital Asset Pricing Model

-If the average Joe wonders why milk is more expensive than butter, or why the price of milk rises but butter remains the same, you can tell them: William Sharpe knows why milk and butter depend on the market price of fish.
-He’s analyzed and proved how a shift in one market drives the prices of others.
-It sounds logical these days.
-But in June 1961, as Sharpe was finishing his dissertation, the basis for the CAPM and single-index model, it was ground-breaking.
+If the average person wonders why milk is more expensive than butter or why the price of milk rises but butter remains the same, you could tell them it’s dependent on the market price of fish.
+Sharpe analyzed and proved how a shift in one market drives the prices of others.
+This would become the for the CAPM and single-index model and in 1961, it was ground breaking.

 Did a theory define our financial markets?